This might be one the stupidest articles you’ve ever read. My apologies for that.

 Four months ago, I decided to start smoking.
 Why?
 I don’t know.
-Probably a combination of factors: I was intensively watching Californication - a series I find entertaining – in which Hank Moody is smoking.
-Although it is sad to admit, it might be that this observation has been a contributing factor to my curiosity of why it is people grab to cigarettes.
-Also, I’ve always been wondering about the question whether smoking is primarily a physiological addiction (an addiction of the body) or a psychological one (an addiction of the mind).
-I couldn’t understand why less than 25% of the people succeed in stopping smoking.
-I always thought: if you want to stop, then you can stop, right?
-I mean: if you want to stop traveling by car, you can just stop it, and take the bike or bus, right?
-So that’s why I took up the cigarette and starting my journey of addiction.
+Probably a combination of factors: I was fascinated by the series Californication, in which the main character (Hank Moody) smokes.
+Although it is sad to admit, it might be that watching him smoke sparked my curiosity about why it is people grab to cigarettes.
+Also, I have always been wondering whether smoking is primarily a physiological addiction (an addiction of the body) or a psychological one (an addiction of the mind).
+I could never understand why less than 25 percent of those who want to quit smoking, actually manage to do so.
+I always thought: if you want to stop, then you can stop.
+I mean: if you want to stop travelling by car, you can just stop taking the car, right?
+So given these ‘rational’ considerations, I decided to take up the cigarette, and start my journey of addiction.

 What do you think?